grn-it/nginx-php-fpm-symfony-web-application/README.md

 ```

 `$(uid)` is user id that was automatically obtained when running Symfony Web Application install command in step 4.
-After executing this command, home user of host machine will be given permissions to read, edit and execute existing and future files located in project directory.
+After executing this command, home user of host machine will be given permissions to read, write and execute existing and future files located in project directory.

 ### PHP-FPM and Symfony Web Application
 User in Symfony Web Application container is `root`.
 User under which PHP-FPM works is `www-data`.
-User `www-data` needs to give rights to read, edit and execute for `var` directory, in which log and cache files are located, otherwise there will be a write permission error and application will not start.
+User `www-data` needs to give rights to read, write and execute for `var` directory, in which log and cache files are located, otherwise there will be a write permission error and application will not start.

 To solve this problem following commands were executed:
 ```bash